JoshDoug/Notes/NIX/Vim/vim.md

 * To list the current open buffers: `:ls`
 * Make the current pane the only pane visible: `:only`, useful when just checking help without any files open, to do this in one go: `:h | only`
 * Open help in a new tab: `:tab h`
+* To close a pane or window: `C-w c`
+* To switch panes: `C-w w` or `C-w C-w`

+## Vim CLI

+Access the CLI from normal mode by typing `:`.

+* Chain commands: `:tabnew | h quickref | only` - this would open a new tab, open the quickreference help, and then make the help pane fullsize.
+* Use shell commands: `:r !ls` to read the contents of `ls` into the current file
+* Check Vim Environment Variables: `echo $MYVIMRC` - Vim environmnet variables are only accessibly within Vim unless they're set manually (or some other way I don't know about), another EV example is `$VIMRUNTIME`